HadeelAls618/HadeelAls618/README.md

 - 👋 Hi, I’m Hadeel
 - 👀 I’m interested in data science, machine learning specifcally; MLOps, time-series and predictive Modeling
-- 🌱 Passionate About Leveraging Data for Innovation & Business Impact
+- 🌱 Passionate about leveraging data for innovation & business impact
-- 💞️ I’m looking to collaborate on building creative ML systems models that bring business value
+- 💞️ I’m looking to collaborate on building creative ML systems that bring business value
 - 📫 How to reach me alsaadonhadeel@gmail.com
 - ⚡ Always seek knowledge, it is your most powerful weapon